 |

-The Harbour Island People Mover was an automated guide way transit service used to carry visitors between downtown Tampa and Harbour Island across the Garrison Channel.
-Developed by the Beneficial Corporation and using Otis Transportation Systems, the people mover was completed at a cost of $7 million.
+The Harbour Island people mover was an automated guide way transit service used to carry visitors between downtown Tampa and Harbour Island across the Garrison Channel.
+Developed and designed for the Beneficial Corporation by Railway Systems Consultants, Ltd. using Otis Transportation Systems, the people mover was completed at a cost of $7 million.
 The 2,500-foot concrete guideway was elevated and spanned the Garrison Channel and the Crosstown Expressway along Franklin St.; it used a cable drive to move the cars.
-Operating between 7:00am and 2:00am, the Harbour Island People Mover made approximately 620 trips per day with a maximum capacity of 100 passengers per trip.
+Operating between 7:00am and 2:00am, the Harbour Island people mover made approximately 620 trips per day with a maximum capacity of 100 passengers per trip.
 The system ran in a north–south direction between the downtown station located on the third level of the Old Fort Brooke parking garage and its southern terminus at the shops of Harbour Island. |

-| EARLY HISTORY OF THE HILLSBOROUGH
+EARLY HISTORY OF THE

-BAY ISLANDS Several low-lying islands and mudflats occupied Hillsborough Bay before improvements began in the early 1900s.
+HILLSBOROUGH BAY ISLANDS Several low-lying islands and mudflats occupied Hillsborough Bay before improvements began in the early 1900s.
 The islands first appeared nameless on the earliest sixteenth century Spanish maps of Tampa and Hillsborough Bays.
 Later, the islands were included as part of the Fort Brooke military reservation created in the 1820s, and it is probably during the Fort Brooke years that the larger of the two islands picked up its first name--Depot Key.
 Various other names appeared through the years, including Rabbit Island, Big and Little Islands, Grassy Islands, and eventually, Big Grassy and Little Grassy Islands.
 From 1860 though the late 1800s, various portions of these islands were bought and sold by individuals such as Wm.
 Whitaker, W.C.
 Brown, Wm.
 B. Henderson, the city of Tampa, and D. P.Davis.

 |